joelepoel/journal-app/README.md

         Visit http://127.0.0.1:8000/ in your browser.

+        Ctrl + C to stop server

 Notes

     This project uses Pipenv for dependency management.
-Python and Django versions are handled automatically through the Pipfile.
+Python and Django versions and all used libraries are handled automatically through the Pipfile.

-    Uploaded images will be saved in the media/ folder unless configured otherwise.
+    Uploaded images will be saved in the media/ folder unless configured otherwise in settings.py.